nCino, Inc.

 We generally offer the nCino Platform on a subscription basis pursuant to non-cancelable multi-year contracts that are typically three to five years in duration. nCino has evolved from a single product workflow solution to a platform of best-in-class, intelligent solutions.
 Our Intelligent Solution Framework pricing model helps ensure the value-based positioning and pricing of our products and creates an opportunity to embed intelligence into all our solutions.

 We sell our solutions directly through our business development managers, account executives, field sales engineers, and customer success managers.
 Our sales efforts in the U.S. are organized around FIs based on size, whereas internationally, we focus our sales efforts by geography.
-As of January 31, 2026, we had 185 sales and sales support personnel in the U.S. and 131 sales and support personnel in offices outside the U.S.
+As of April 30, 2026, we had 182 sales and sales support personnel in the U.S. and 125 sales and support personnel in offices outside the U.S.

 To help customers go live with our solutions, we offer professional services including configuration and implementation, training, and advisory services.
-For enterprise FIs, we generally work with SI partners such as Accenture, Deloitte, and PwC for the delivery of professional services for the nCino Platform.
+For enterprise FIs, we generally work with system integration (“SI”) partners such as Accenture, Deloitte, and PwC for the delivery of professional services for the nCino Platform.
 For regional FIs, we work with SIs such as West Monroe Partners, and for community banks, we work with SIs or perform configuration and implementation ourselves.
 We expect enterprise FIs to make up a greater proportion of our nCino Platform sales.

 Factors Affecting Our Operating Results

 Market Adoption of Our Solution.
 Our future growth depends on our ability to expand our reach to new FI customers and increase adoption with existing customers as they broaden their use of our solutions within and across lines of business.
 Our success in growing our customer base and expanding adoption of our solutions by existing customers requires a focused direct sales engagement and the ability to convince key decision makers at FIs to replace legacy third-party point solutions or internally developed software with our solutions.
 Our ability to successfully implement our asset-based pricing model, which we began implementing in fiscal 2025, and our success in implementing AI capabilities in ways that our customers perceive as adding value, will also be key drivers.
-In addition, growing our customer base will require us to increasingly penetrate markets outside the U.S., which accounted for 22.1% of total revenues for fiscal 2026.
+In addition, growing our customer base will require us to increasingly penetrate markets outside the U.S., which accounted for 22.8% of total revenues for the three months ended April 30, 2026.
 For new customers, our sales cycles are typically lengthy, generally ranging from six to nine months for smaller FIs to 12 to 18 months or more for larger FIs.
 Key to landing new customers is our ability to successfully take our existing customers live and help them achieve measurable returns on their investment, thereby turning them into referenceable accounts.
 If we are unable to successfully address the foregoing challenges, our ability to grow our business and sustain profitability will be adversely affected, which may in turn reduce the value of our common stock.

 Mix of Subscription and Professional Services Revenues.
-The initial deployment of our solutions by our customers requires a period of implementation and configuration services that typically average less than six months, but may extend beyond twelve months depending on scope.
-As a result, during the initial go-live period for a customer on the nCino Platform, professional services revenues generally make up a substantial portion of our revenues from that customer, whereas over time, revenues from established customers are more heavily weighted to subscriptions.
-While professional services revenues will fluctuate as a percentage of total revenues, we expect subscription revenues will continue to make up an increasing proportion of our total revenues.
+The initial deployment of our solutions by our customers requires a period of implementation and configuration services that typically average less than six months, but may extend beyond twelve months, depending on scope.
+As a result, during the initial go-live period for a customer on the nCino Platform, professional services revenues generally make up a substantial portion of our revenues from that customer, whereas

 Macroeconomic Environment.
 We are currently operating in a fluctuating interest rate environment with inflationary pressures.
 These fluctuations have had an impact on the real estate market in the U.S. and specifically, the demand for mortgages and mortgage-related products and services, which has had a negative impact on our U.S. mortgage business.